DhanuDevu/Real-Time-Bus-Tracking-System/README.md

 Backend: Node.js / Python (whichever your project uses)
 Database: (If used — Firebase / MongoDB / JSON mock)
 Tracking: GPS coordinates via API

+I have used the IOT Tool Kit They are GPS Tracker, Power Supply, ESP32 Wifi Model,LCD Display....